plan2net/sierrha/README.md

 _Enable Debug Mode_:

 In case of configuration errors a detailed error will be shown when in _debug mode_ or if the HTTP request comes from an IP listed in `$GLOBALS['TYPO3_CONF_VARS']['SYS']['devIPmask']`.
-Otherwise the error will be passed on to be handled by TYPO3.
+Otherwise, the error will be passed on to be handled by TYPO3.

 ## Site Configuration